Embotics/Scenarios/Delete-Terraform-Managed-Infrastructure/README.md

 # Deleting Terraform Managed Infrastructure

-This scenario enables you to destroy resources provisioned through Terraform and Embotics® Commander®.
+This scenario enables you to destroy resources provisioned through Terraform and Snow® Commander®.
 An optional approval workflow using the output of the Terraform plan command is also included.

 ## Changelog